informalsystems/quint/CONTRIBUTING.md

 Make sure you have the folder linked to your vscode extensions as described above.

+### Troubleshooting

+Between installing the plugin from different sources, you may end up with multiple versions and VSCode can get confused about which version to use.
+To fix this, follow these steps:

+1. Navigate to `$HOME/.vscode/extensions` and delete folders called `informal.quint-vscode*` except for the one you want to keep.
+2. `rm $HOME/.vscode/extensions/extensions.json`.
+3. `rm $HOME/.vscode/extensions/.init-default-profile-extensions`.
+4. Restart VSCode **twice**.
+The first time it will recreate the `extensions.json` file, the second time it will install the extensions.
+Reloading won't work, you need to actually close and reopen VSCode.

 [Apalache]: https://github.com/informalsystems/apalache
 [Contributing to Apalache]: https://github.com/informalsystems/apalache/blob/unstable/CONTRIBUTING.md
 [eslint]: https://eslint.org/